neilmiddleton/neilmiddleton.github.com/hosting_with_heroku.markdown

 #Hosting with Heroku

+`This document should be considered as very much work in progress and currently incomplete.
+Let's call it Alpha.`

 [Heroku][heroku] is a hosting platform based in the United States which I now use as the default choice for hosting all of my Rails and Rack applications wherever possible.